 When all paid leave has been exhausted, the State will continue to pay its portion of the employee's premium for coverage under the group health plan.
-During the unpaid FMLA leave period, the employee must pay his or her portion of the insurance premium above the state-paid portion.
+During the unpaid FMLA leave period, the employee must pay the employee's portion of the insurance premium above the state-paid portion.